Zack Stephenson

 Zack Stephenson (born July 18, 1984) is an American politician who has served since 2019 as a member of the Minnesota House of Representatives and since 2025 as the House leader of the Minnesota Democratic–Farmer–Labor Party (DFL).
 He represents District 35A in the northwestern Twin Cities metropolitan area.

 Early life, education, and career

 Stephenson was born and raised in Coon Rapids, Minnesota, and graduated from Coon Rapids High School in 2002.
 He attended Knox College, graduating with a Bachelor of Arts in public policy analysis in 2006, and the University of Chicago Law School, graduating with a J.D. degree in 2010.

-Stephenson is a prosecutor for Hennepin County.
+Stephenson was a prosecutor for Hennepin County.
 He was formerly a staffer for U.S. Senator Amy Klobuchar.

 Minnesota House of Representatives

 Stephenson was first elected to the Minnesota House of Representatives in 2018.
 He chaired the Commerce Committee, and also served on the Climate and Energy Committee and the Elections Committee.
 In 2025, he co-chaired the Ways and Means Committee.

 During the 2019 session, Stephenson successfully authored a bill to get rid of Minnesota's "marital rape exception".
 Before his bill passed, Minnesota law prevented prosecution of rape in certain circumstances when the victim was married to the rapist.
 With the bill's passage, rapists can be prosecuted regardless of whether they are married to the victim.

 Stephenson also successfully authored a provision to take the first steps towards building a new Mississippi River crossing between Dayton, Minnesota, and Ramsey, Minnesota.